Sloped tray for centrally positioned point drainage

 By the way: The front of our sloped tray features the tried-and-tested and reliable KERDI waterproofing membrane.

 Schlüter-KERDI-SHOWER is a modular system for building floor-level showers with ceramic tiles.

 The sloped trays are available in various dimensions for centre and off-centre placement of the matching floor drain system.
 The associated floor drain system Schlüter-KERDI-DRAIN-BASE can be purchased as a set.
 Depending on the local conditions of the construction site, other variants of Schlüter-KERDI-DRAIN may be suitable as well.
 Various sets of the bonded waterproofing membrane Schlüter-KERDI are available for waterproofing the wall areas.

 The shower trays feature the necessary slope for the drainage points.

-The available tray dimensions for a centre drain include:
+The available base dimensions include:

 - 91.5 x 91.5 cm